LiliumOS/rfcs/src/rfcs/0002-knums.md

 Function pointers can accept any function defined in userspace with the specified signature.

+### Expressions

+Expressions are complex forms that denote values.
+In the knums language, expressions are constants, which means they can be computed at compile time.

+#### Literal Expression

+A Literal expressions is an integer literal or a UUID.
+An integer literal can be written in decimal, in hexadecimal prefixed by `0x`, or in octal prefixed by `0o`.
+Digits may be separated by `_`.
+Decimal literals may have leading 0 digits.

+A UUID literal starts with `U` and is immediately followed by a braced UUID.
+Dashes in the UUID may be omitted.

+#### Named Expressions

+A `const` item in scope may be named by an expression.
+The value of the expression is the value of the const.
+The const value is evaluated before being substituted - in particular, the substituted expression is not reparsed.

+Special constant values are always in scope:
+* `__LILIUM_SIZEOF_POINTER__` is defined to be the number of bytes in a pointer, a power of 2 that is at least 4
+* Constants that begin with `__LILIUM` are reserved for future definitions.

+#### Unary Operator Expressions

+Unary Operators may prefix an expression with an integer type. `-` is a value-wise negation of the value mod 2^N. `!` is a bitwise negation. `+` is an identity operation.

+#### Binary Operator Expressions

+Binary Operators may apply to two expressions with an intege type.

+* `+` is addition,
+* `-` is subtraction,
+* `*` is multiplication,
+* `/` is division,
+* `&` is bitwise and,
+* `|` is bitwise or,
+* `^` is bitwise xor,
+* `<<` is bitwise left shift,
+* `>>` is bitwise right shift.

+When multiple binary operators are chained, we associate them by precedence first, then group from left to right.

+#### Parenthesis

+Parenthesis may surround an expression.
+This provides explicit grouping for the expression.

 ## Security Considerations

 None

 ## ABI Considerations

-The knum language allows interfaces to be described as to their language API.
+The knums language allows interfaces to be described as to their language API.
 When combined with a future RFC defining the system calling conventions and layout definitions, this is sufficient to know the complete ABI of these interfaces as well.
 This RFC does not define those conventions

-Note that the fact that the ABI of an interface only depends on the aforementioned calling convention RFC, and its knum API, it follows that
+Note that the fact that the ABI of an interface only depends on the aforementioned calling convention RFC, and its knum API, it follows that every interface defined by a knum spec has a consistent ABI on each platform.

 ## Prior Art